jina-ai/discoart/README.md

 ## GUI

 DiscoArt is the **infrastructure** for creating Disco Diffusion artworks.
-The built-in Jupyter Notebook support gives you basic yet limited user experience.
-Note that DiscoArt is developer-centric, hence improving consumer-facing experience is out of the scope.
-There are services, platforms and products (not Jina AI affiliated) that already integrate DiscoArt and provide nice UI and features:
+The built-in Jupyter Notebook support gives you basic yet limited user experience, e.g. it does not offer any intuitive GUI for [prompt scheduling](FEATURES.md#prompt-scheduling).
+Note that DiscoArt is developer-centric and API-first, hence improving consumer-facing experience is out of the scope.
+There are services, platforms and products (not Jina AI affiliated) that already integrate DiscoArt and provide nice UI and features on top of it:
 - [Fever Dreams](https://www.feverdreams.app/): a free community-driven server with nice GUI and gallery, where people generate, share their DiscoArt artworks and prompts and configs.
 - [Replicate](https://replicate.com/nightmareai/disco-diffusion): a free webform-based GUI of DiscoArt with sandbox user experience and the visualizations.
 - [RunPod](https://www.runpod.io/blog/accelerate-your-generate-art-with-disco-diffusion-and-runpod): a paid GPU cloud provider that runs DiscoArt container with a nice GUI to visualize the configs and generation.